louisguitton/guitton.co-hugo/content/posts/mecatro.md

 Back in engineering school, during the scholar year of 2013-2014, I led a 25 people team to build a robot from scratch with a 2000€ budget.
 Our client was a [parisian robotics laboratory](http://www.isir.upmc.fr/index.php?op=view_page&id=2&menuid=1&old=N&lang=en).

-That project was part of a year-long class part of my engineering curriculum.
-The goal of the class was to combine electronics and mecanics with waterfall project management, thus giving us unforgettable memories.
+That project was a year-long class part of my engineering curriculum.
+The goal of the class was to combine electronics and mechanics with waterfall project management, thus giving us unforgettable memories.

 Being the project manager, I had to gather the specifications, derive the Work Breakdown Structure, build a Roadmap, conduct the functional analysis, handle stakeholders and then engage the team weekly to make sure we would deliver on time.